kahst/BirdNET-Lite/README.md

 over_voltage=6
 arm_freq=1750
 ```
 Be sure the Pi is adequately cooled and powered.
-Check http://birdnetpi.local:9090 for CPU temperature and over-volatage warnings (anything other than "throttled:0x0" is bad).